yahoo/oss-guide/docs/promoting/blog.md

 # Blogging Your Open Source Projects

-The Verizon Media Open Source Program Office (OSPO) provides services to help engineers at Verizon Media prepare code for external publication, promote projects, and build open source communities.
+The Yahoo Open Source Program Office (OSPO) provides services to help engineers at Yahoo prepare code for external publication, promote projects, and build open source communities.
 If you are interested in open source collaboration, we are here to help.
 To get an overview of our program, vist the OSPO Welcome Page intranet page, chat with us on our internal Slack channel (#opensource), or send an email to ospo@.

 This page highlights how the OSPO helps you promote your project using blogs and podcasts.

 ### Step Zero: Planning for Success

-Verizon Media hosts a tech blog called the [Yahoo Developer Network blog](https://yahoodevelopers.tumblr.com/).
+Yahoo hosts a tech blog called the [Yahoo Developer Network blog](https://yahoodevelopers.tumblr.com/).
 We invite all tech content from any engineering group to publish technical content to this blog.
 After you publish your blog post, the OSPO promotes it internally and externally.

 ### Did You Say Podcasts?

 For many people, podcasting is a more engaging way to share and consume content than blog posts.
-Verizon Media hosts a podcast called the [Dash Open](https://developer.yahoo.com/podcasts/).
+Yahoo hosts a podcast called the [Dash Open](https://developer.yahoo.com/podcasts/).
 We share our episodes on [Apple Podcasts](https://itunes.apple.com/us/podcast/dash-open-podcast/id1446078348), [Soundcloud](https://soundcloud.com/ydn) and [Spotify](https://open.spotify.com/show/1r8v5scdWfGaK2n4R5f0Fi).

 Our podcasts follow a simple conversational style where the host prompts the guest(s) to describe the project they are working on or to share some message for the listeners.
 We edit the conversation to get to about 5-10 minutes of content.
 We transcribe the podcast to text for three reasons: